jimma-unity/FPSSample/README.md

 Once you have built the bundles, hit __Build game__ in the game section.
 This builds the standalone player.
 Again, first time will be slow.

-> __NOTE__: Due to a limitation in Unity 2018.3, you have to look out for errors like this `Maximum number (256) of shader keywords exceeded, keyword <KEYWORD_NAME> will be ignored.` and similar.
-If you get these, you can close and open Unity and then try and build again.
-The errors are relatively harmless but can lead to graphical artifacts as some shaders will have wrong keywords.

 ### Using the quick start launcher

 When this is done, locate the "Quick start" section at the bottom of the